-POLS 2005/ Government and Politics of China (3,2,1) (tbc) CHSP 2005

-An introductory course to the government and politics of contemporary China presenting China's political changes after the fall of the Manchu Empire and focusing on the political system of the People's Republic of China since the late 1970s.
+POLS 2005 Government and Politics of China (3,2,1) (E) An introductory course to the government and politics of contemporary China presenting China's political changes after the fall of the Manchu Empire and focusing on the political system of the People's Republic of China since the late 1970s.

-POLS 2006 Introduction to Political Economy (3,2,1) (tbc)

-Political economy, with its roots in the European 17th and 18th centuries, was the forebear of what developed in the twentieth century into the two separate disciplines of political science and economic.
+POLS 2006 Introduction to Political Economy (3,2,1) (E) Political economy, with its roots in the European 17th and 18th centuries, was the forebear of what developed in the twentieth century into the two separate disciplines of political science and economic.
 However, it has become defined in the last twenty years as that sub-discipline of political science and economic which examines the relationship of the individual to society, the economy, and the state with a particular focus on state-market interactions and intersections.
 It is the study of relations and choices, of structures and institutions, of scales from the personal and local to the national, international, and global.
 Its originators include John Locke, Thomas Hobbes, Adam Smith, Karl Marx, and Max Weber.
 Including choice theory and market theory, system theory, development theory and public policy theory, contemporary political economy examines the historic and human behavioural linkages among values/morals, politics, economic reality and economic reasoning.
-Its prime question concerns the role of politics in the economy and the effects and constraints of the economy on the power and functions of politics and of the state.
+Its prime question concerns the